ctphoenix/Python-Course-Material/chapter6.md

 In these exercises, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple and interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

 *** =instructions
-- Adapt the given code to define a function location_plot(title, colors) that take a string title and a list of colors corresponding to each distillery, and outputs a Bokeh plot of each distillery by latitude and longitude, and includes text of distillery, latitude, and longitude as the cursor hovers over each point.
-Make sure each point is colored according to `colors`!
+- Adapt the given code to define a function `location_plot(title, colors)`.
+This function takes a string title and a list of colors corresponding to each distillery, and outputs a Bokeh plot of each distillery by latitude and longitude, and includes text of distillery, latitude, and longitude as the cursor hovers over each point.
+- `whisky.Region` is a `pandas` column containing the regional group membership for each distillery.
+Use a list comprehension to make a list of the value of `region_colors` for each distillery, and store this list as `region_cols`.
+- `location_plot` is still defined form the last exercise.
+Use it to plot each distillery, colored by its regional grouping.

 *** =hint
 -  Recall that the function needs to be defined by adding `def`.
-Also make sure to add `show()` to create a Bokeh plot!
+- You can iterate through `whisky.Region` by casting it as a `list`.

 *** =pre_exercise_code
 ```{python}